 Leisure travel and summer vacations have certainly looked a whole lot different this year.
 However, for many Kentuckians, it’s offered an excellent opportunity to rediscover your state.
-You can have quite the fun-filled summer vacation and stay close to home.
+You can have quite a fun-filled summer vacation and stay close to home.
 We are excited to have teamed up with our neighbors at the Kentucky Lake Convention & Visitors Bureau to create a long weekend getaway that’s a great mix of slowing down and speeding up!

 Start your trip by getting behind the wheel of a new, C8 Corvette at the NCM Motorsports Park, pictured above.
 Home to a 3.2-mile road course, there are several different options for getting on the track.
 You can even take a spin with a professional driver.
 Make reservations before you visit to guarantee the track is available the day you want to visit.